Search

 Local search

 The quick search is usable across all segments of Productive, regardless of your position.
-You could be in Scheduling, and use the quick search to find a company.
+You could be in Resourcing, and use the quick search to find a company.

 Other data may be used in certain segments of Productive, but not all.
 For example, you can't use the local search to filter all Internal projects.
 In these cases, you are better off using the filter option: